3 Epic Colorado Backpacking Trips

-This trip is in the wildest part of Rocky Mountain National Park – the Mummy Range along northern boundary of the Park.
+This trip is in the wildest part of Rocky Mountain National Park – the Mummy Range along the northern boundary of the Park.
 This region is much more lightly visited than the very popular Bear Lake, Glacier Gorge, and Wild Basin sections of the Park.
-Given its solitude and native abundances, this region is a haven for the park’s large ungulates, namely its thriving elk herds and the most prominent among them, the majestic, but not always subtle, moose.
+Given its solitude and native abundances, this region is a haven for the park’s large ungulates — namely, its thriving elk herds and the most prominent among them, the majestic (but not always subtle) moose.

 Recommended Day by Day Itinerary

-This relatively mild day is a warm up for your legs and lungs, but your senses are put to the test.
+This relatively mild day is a warm-up for your legs and lungs, but your senses are put to the test.
 Chapin Creek’s watershed provides an incredible, verdant landscape to frame the massive and remote Mummy peaks that await you on day two.
 Expect to venture along the Cache La Poudre River, and look for campsites near Hague Creek.
-You’ll probably walk about six miles, and lose 500 feet or so.
+You’ll probably walk about six miles, and lose 500 feet or so of elevation.

 While short, expect to get a workout as you venture deep into what makes this hike so picture-perfect.
-While mianly forested, hikers will work their way up and down through heavy, green, and carpeted northern Colorado forest.
-As you reach treeline, search for a few of the available backcountry sites to establish a place for the night.
-If you’re feeling up to it, add another 6 mile round-trip jaunt to Mirror Lake.
-Total hike to camp is 2.5 miles, 1,000 feet up, and down.
+On the mainly forested trail, hikers will work their way up and down through heavy, green, and carpeted northern Colorado forest.
+As you reach treeline, search for a few of the available backcountry sites to establish camp for the night.
+If you’re feeling up to it, add another 6-mile round-trip jaunt to Mirror Lake.
+The total hike to camp is 2.5 miles, 1,000 feet up and down.
 You’ll be around 8.5 miles total if you add the side-hike.

 Time to get after it.
 This is the big day and likely the one you’ll remember.
 Some hikers consider starting before first light.
-That may not be necessary, but the point is to get an early start to compensate for the elevation and afternoon storms that can be dangerous when exposed above treeline.
-Bring your map and compass, because there is some off-trail navigation required to reach Skull Point at over 12,000 feet and Sugarloaf Mountain, also more than 12,000 from sea level.
-The first few miles are on trail, however, and will take you over Mummy Pass.
+That may not be necessary, but you should get an early start to compensate for the elevation and afternoon storms that can be dangerous if you’re exposed above treeline.
+Bring your map and compass because you’ll need to navigate off-trail to reach Skull Point and Sugarloaf Mountain, both over 12,000 from sea level.
+However, the first few miles are on the trail and will take you over Mummy Pass.
 Camp shortly after the junction with Stormy Creeks Trail.
-This is a big day in terms of scenery, work to earn it, and the memories you’ll take back to the frontcountry.
+This is a big day in terms of scenery, and you’ll work to earn it and the memories you’ll take back to the front country.
 This is about a 7-mile day with 1,250 feet of gain.

-Now downhill, hike on trail along the Thompson River toward Lost Falls.
-Consider a side-track up to Lost Lake, which is well-worth finding.
-Today’s hike may not include the big scenery of Day 3’s, but it’s nonetheless pure Rocky Mountain outback, and exactly why you come to places like this.
-Find camp along one of the many established sites and set yourself up for a big, healthy dinner and a mild hike out on Day 5.
-Hike about 7 miles on this day, all down hill 1,000 feet.
+Hike on the now-downhill trail along the Thompson River toward Lost Falls.
+Consider a side-track up to Lost Lake, which is well worth your effort.
+Today’s hike may not include the big scenery of Day 3, but it’s pure Rocky Mountain outback, nonetheless.
+These backcountry days are exactly why you come to places like this.
+Find camp at one of the many established sites and set yourself up for a big, healthy dinner to prepare for your mild hike out on Day 5.
+Your day’s total hike is about 7 miles, all down hill for 1,000 feet.

-Day 5: Smooth sailing but plenty to see over the bow on the way down the Thompson River valley.
-Riparian environment, forest, and mountain views are hardly worth ignoring under the premise of knowing this is the last day.
+Day 5: You’ll experience smooth sailing but plenty to see over the bow on the way down the Thompson River valley.
+Riparian environment, forest, and mountain views are hardly worth ignoring even knowing this is your last day.
 Celebrate all that’s left and all that you took in.
-Point your boots at the Dunraven Trailhead and once there, take a load off, high-five your crew, and talk all about it.
-This is about a 5-mile day and a 1,500 foot loss.
+Point your boots at the Dunraven Trailhead and, once there, take a load off, high-five your crew, and talk all about what you’ve accomplished.
+This is about a 5-mile day and a 1,500-foot loss.

 Permits are required for backpacking trips in Rocky Mountain National Park.
-Permits are $30, and found on this website.
+Permits are $30, you can find them on this website.
 In the busy season, permits can be reserved 60 days in advance, 30 days in advance from November 1 to April 30.
 You can pick them up at either the Beaver Meadows or Kawuneeche visitor centers.

 When to do this Trip

-Clearly this is a trip best left for the mid-to late summer and early fall, before the throes of winter once again embrace the park’s high elevation.
-The primary concern, especially for above-treeline off-trail travel is afternoon lightning.
+Clearly, this is a trip best left for the mid-to-late summer and early fall, before the throes of winter once again embrace the park’s high elevation.
+The primary concern, especially for above-treeline off-trail travel, is afternoon lightning.
 Remember to be up, and back down, as early as possible during the hiking season.
-Snow is possible year round.
+You can encounter snow year-round.

 Night 1: Sites found the Cache La Poudre River’s junction with Hague Creek